Maui Now : Maui Weather Forecast for February 25, 2021

 Kaunakakai

-Today: Isolated showers before 11am.
-Partly sunny, with a high near 78.
-Windy, with an east wind 24 to 29 mph, with gusts as high as 49 mph.
+This Afternoon: Isolated showers.
+Mostly sunny, with a high near 78.
+Windy, with an east wind around 29 mph, with gusts as high as 49 mph.
 Chance of precipitation is 20%.

 Tonight: Isolated showers after midnight.
 Partly cloudy, with a low around 70.
 Windy, with an east wind 21 to 24 mph, with gusts as high as 34 mph.
 Chance of precipitation is 20%.